Lamouresparus/loveotudor.codes/content/posts/everyone-struggles.md

 Which lead me to a couple of links which I will share at the end of this article.
 After much reading, I Was able to wrap my head around the concept.

+> A build server is also known as a  continuous integration server or CI server.
+It is a  central and stable environment used to automate the integration of code changes from numerous contributors into a software project.
+The build server builds the code, runs tests, and safely deploys a new software version.
+It helps eliminate human-prone errors, provides standard feedback to contributors, and speeds up software iterations.

-A few days later, during our test meeting, I was able to get detailed answers to the questions I had asked.
+So, a few days later, during our test meeting, I was able to get detailed answers to the questions I had asked.

-### **So what would I say to someone worried about asking questions?**
+### **What would I say to someone worried about asking questions?**

 Well, I will say ask anyway.
 Sometimes, even if you do not quite put out the question right, the follow-up answers/questions that don't quite hit the point will help you figure out how best to structure your question and give you a more in-depth understanding.
 Also, you might learn something you never noticed you didn't know😂.
 Hey!
 It's just a question and I don't think there are any perfect questions🤔.